AlphaBu/SDAccel-Tutorials/getting-started-tutorial/lab-1-introduction-to-the-sadccel-developmentenvironment.md

   8. For this lab, use the system configuration defaults, which are set to Linux and OpenCL.

   9. Click **Next**.
      The Templates window opens, showing a list of possible templates that you can use to get started in building an SDAccel project.
 Unless you have already downloaded other SDx examples, you should only see Empty Application and Vector Addition.
-In this lab, you will be using the Vector Addition from the Github repository.
+In this lab, you will be using the Helloworld example from the Github repository.
 To do this you need to download the examples.

      ![](./images/faq1517357172427.png)